Hooters wants to be your neighborhood restaurant again.

 "That chased away a lot of customers."

-The company believes dialing back that image can help reopen the brand to a bigger audience at a time when casual dining chains are fighting declining traffic and changing consumer expectations.
+The company believes dialing back this image can help reopen the brand to a bigger audience at a time when casual dining chains are fighting declining traffic and changing consumer expectations.

-Hooters has also been restoring menu staples like its original sauces and hand-breaded wings while refreshing stores and pushing community-focused promotions.
+Hooters is also restoring menu staples like its original sauces and hand-breaded wings while refreshing stores and pushing community-focused promotions.

-Founder-owned locations have also emphasized family-oriented dining experiences, including kids’ promotions and local events.
+Founder-owned locations now emphasize family-oriented dining experiences, including kids’ promotions and local events.

-Kiefer also said some founder-operated locations in Florida and Chicago are already seeing sales growth after implementing changes tied to menu quality and restaurant presentation.
+Kiefer also said that some founder-operated locations in Florida and Chicago are already seeing sales growth after the changes.

 How Hooters Is Reframing Its Image